-During the LARAM2024 in September 2024 both Prof. Biljana Abolmasov and Prof. Dario Peduto have been invited to deliver lessons that will deal with the results of the project.
+During the LARAM2024 in September 2024 both Prof. Biljana Abolmasov and Prof. Dario Peduto have been invited to deliver lessons that also dealt with the results of the project.
+Prof. Biljana Abolmasov discussed about "Post-event landslide database" and "BEWARE (BEyond landslide aWAREness) project"; Prof. Dario Peduto talked about "Integrated monitoring for landslide characterization" and "Multi-source monitoring for consequence analysis".